MicrosoftDocs/azure-devops-yaml-schema/task-reference/xamarin-ios-v2.md

 :::moniker range=">=azure-pipelines-2019"

 <!-- :::editable-content name="description"::: -->
 XamariniOS@2 is deprecated.
-Originally, this task was used a pipeline to build an iOS app with Xamarin on macOS.
+Originally, this task was used as a pipeline to build an iOS app with Xamarin on macOS.
 For more information, see the [Xamarin guidance](/azure/devops/pipelines/ecosystems/xamarin) and [Sign your app during CI](/azure/devops/pipelines/apps/mobile/app-signing).

 > [!NOTE]
 > This task is deprecated and was retired May 1, 2024.